 Her husband and his friends were beer drinkers and often complained about their brews getting warm too fast.
-She resident experimented with an idea and soon crafted a few “cozies” for the guys.
+She experimented with an idea and soon crafted a few “cozies” for the guys.

 “I used two layers of rip-stop nylon and placed goose down between them for insulation,” said McGough, who is now 80 and resides in Fairfield, Idaho.
 “Then I quilted it all around so the goose down wouldn’t shift between the layers.”

 Lastly, she added a strip of stretchy, rib-knit fabric around the top to “hold the can in there real snug,” she said.

 Her husband and his friends were pleased, but she wasn’t finished.
 She decided to patent her “insulated beverage cozy.”
 Attorney Frank J. Dykas filed the patent on her behalf in June 1980.

 The object of McGough’s invention — as written in the patent — was to use a fabric cylinder that could be lined with goose down or similar insulative materials.